prideout/book-webgl/README.md

     git checkout master giza/*.js
     git checkout master recipes/*.html
     git checkout master recipes/*.js
-        Note that this will NOT check out newly created files!
+        Note that this will not always check out newly created files!

+Also modify timestamp in views/index.html

 In the server branch, I usually modify style.css and common.js to use CDN.